Ogden Union Railway & Depot Company

 (Additional research is needed to find the details of this ICC petition and decision.)
 (Possible reference: ICC Docket 23534, "Union Pacific - Trackage Rights - Terminal facilities at Ogden, Utah", decided November 14, 1966, reported in 334 ICC 270)

 By the mid-1960s, because the economic and political benefits were becoming less obvious, both Union Pacific and Southern Pacific could see that the interchange at Ogden by way of the jointly owned Ogden Union Railway & Depot Co. had outlived its usefulness.
-Traffic on the Overland Route had declined significantly, especially the seasonal trains of perishable goods.
-This, and changes in the Utah tax code, led to a severe reduction in OUR&D operations.
-The ICC held hearings in the mid-1960s to consider curtailment of OUR&D operations, and in October 1967 the ICC gave its blessing.
+Traffic on the Overland Route had declined, especially the seasonal trains of perishable goods.
+The railroads learned that the increased tax assessment would be less if they showed a reduced use, and therefore a reduced value to their property.
+This, and less carload traffic passing through Ogden, led to a reduction in OUR&D operations.
+The ICC held hearings in 1965 and 1966 to consider curtailment of OUR&D operations, and in October 1967 the ICC gave its blessing.

 On March 1, 1965, Union Pacific and Southern Pacific petitioned the federal Interstate Commerce Commission for approval of a proposal that "would substantially curtail OUR&D operations."
 The changes were to "reorganize the OUR&D and discontinue some of its switching and other operations.
 Part of OUR&D operations would be taken over by SP and UP."
 (Ogden Standard Examiner, April 16, 1965)